tagion/tagion/docs/gov/glossary/index.md

 ## Governance

 At its root, the term "governance" comes from the Greek word kybernan, meaning to steer or guide.
 In the context of a decentralized network like Tagion, governance refers to the system and processes through which decisions are made, rules are set, and changes are implemented.
-It encompasses both on-chain (link) processes—such as voting and proposal submission—and informal practices, including open discussions and deliberation on proposals.
+It encompasses both [on-chain](/gov/glosary#on-chain-governance) processes—such as voting and proposal submission—and informal practices, including open discussions and deliberation on proposals.

 ## Money